4 types of dashboards: Operational, analytical, strategic & tactical

 Use a table to:

-- Show data that fits well in a two-way layout, like categories and values
+Show data that fits a two-way layout, like categories and values

-- Break down big sets of data into smaller, more understandable parts
+Break down large data sets into smaller, more understandable parts

 Don't use a table to:

-Display large amounts of data, as it can make the table too hard to read
+- Display large volumes of data, as it quickly becomes hard to read

 Best practices for table visualizations

-- Organize your data well.
-Start with labels, categories, and numbers, then add graphics
+Organize your data clearly.
+Start with labels, categories, and numbers, then add graphics.

 Line chart